SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cumulocity-sensor-app.md

 3. Back in your web browser, click **Register Device** and then **General Device Registration**.
 Choose a meaningful and unique device ID for your phone and a group to assign your device to.
 Click **Next** and then **Complete**.
 The server will notice the pending registration and wait for your phone to show up.

-4. On your smartphone, fill in your tenant (e.g. "companytenant01"), select your instance (e.g. "cumulocity.com"), and enter your chosen device ID.
+4. On your phone, fill in your tenant (e.g. "companytenant01"), select your instance (e.g. "cumulocity.com"), and enter your chosen device ID.
 If your instance is not available in the list, you can enter it manually after clicking **Add other instance**.
 Click **Connect** and your device will contact the server and ask to be accepted.

     ![](/images/users-guide/csa2/csa2-manual-registration-smartphone.png)

 5. Back on your web browser, your device's card will now change to have the options to accept or reject the connection.
 Accept the connection.
 Your device will then be registered with the server and assigned to the chosen group.

-6. Back on your handset, tap **Done**.
+6. Back on your phone, tap **Done**.
 Sensor measurements will be sent to the server.
 They can be viewed in the device's dashboard.

 > **Info:** If you cannot manage to accept the device request within the required time, a small dialog window will notify you of this.
 Choose **Retry** to continue with the registration process.
 You can retry and take as much time as you need.

-For further information about registering a device on the platform manually, refer to [Connecting devices](https://iwiki.eur.ad.sag/users-guide/device-management/#connecting-devices) in the Device Management section.
+For further information about registering a device on the platform manually, refer to [Connecting devices](https://cumulocity.com/guides/users-guide/device-management/#connecting-devices) in the Device Management section.

 If you want to disconnect from Cumulocity IoT, tap **Disconnect** in the top right corner of the screen and approve the confirmation dialog.
 After that you can connect to the same or any other Cumulocity IoT instance or tenant.